HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 Yes.
 There are some methods that I do not use because my experience with these methods has demonstrated one or two things.
 The first reason why I may not use a method is because I’ve already tried it and I’ve learned that it doesn’t work, even when I tried it many times with different clients.
 The second reason why I may not use a method is because of the potential risks involved, in my view, are too great of a risk to clients and I’m not willing to put my clients at risk with that kind of knowledge.
 Note that risks are not just to the body [and the mind], these methods may also be dangerous to the soul.
 (Mt.
 10:28)

-This is an area where Catholics and other Americans and people around the world are heavily divided, but not in the way that Christ said that He was coming to cause division.
-The problem that I have with the controversy over the COVID-19 vaccine is that nearly everyone who seems to have a problem with the COVID-19 vaccine doesn’t even fully understand “why” they have a problem with it.
-It’s been my experience that the same individuals who are pushing the vaccine are unwilling to change their lives for the betterment of their souls because they use fear, shame, and force as tactics to get the vaccine “mandate” enforced, which is a violation of freewill, conscience, and legal rights.
+This is an area where Catholics and others around the world are still heavily divided, but not in the way that Christ said that He was coming to cause division (Luk 12:51).
+This is something that He has permitted because of the god of this world, so that we can choose death or everlasting life.
+Yet, the problem that I have with the controversy over the COVID-19 vaccine is that nearly everyone who seems to have a problem with the COVID-19 vaccine doesn’t even fully understand ‘why’ they have a problem with it.
+It’s been my experience that the same individuals who are pushing the vaccine are unwilling to change their lives for the betterment of their souls because they use fear, shame, and force as tactics to get the vaccine ‘mandate’ enforced, which is a violation of freewill, conscience, and legal rights.

-Yet, the reverse is often true for those who refuse to get the vaccine because they often look for the quickest, easiest, excuse to reject the vaccine “mandate” without having spent time in prayer about the issue, considered the areas of their life that they need to change for the salvation of their souls, and they reject it based on the tactics used by those who are pushing the vaccine “mandate”, rather than the “agenda”.
+Yet, the reverse is often true for those who refuse to get the vaccine because they often look for the quickest, easiest, excuse to reject the vaccine ‘mandate’ without having spent time in prayer about the issue, considered the areas of their life that they need to change for the salvation of their souls, and they reject it based on the tactics used by those who are pushing the vaccine ‘mandate’, rather than the evil behind the agenda.
 Therefore, my position on the issue is: 1) educate yourself on the issue, 2) don’t believe that this is the only issue that comes between you and God, and 3) pray, fast, and engage in a sincere study of the faith before you make decisions about your body, which includes anything that you do to your body, what is inside your body, and what you do to protect your body.

 If you have further questions on the topic and need advice about how to get further information on this topic, BOOK A CALL.